input-output-hk/catalyst-ci/docs/src/guides/languages/go.md

     # Any build dependencies should also be captured in this target.
     RUN apk add --no-cache gcc musl-dev

-    # This UDC automatically copies the go.mod and go.sum files and runs
+    # This Function automatically copies the go.mod and go.sum files and runs
     # `go mod download` to install the dependencies.
     DO ../../earthly/go+DEPS --ginkgo="false"
 ```